underscore-zi/challengerbot/README.md

 A simple Discord bot that is capable of serving a CTF-style challenges and rewarding roles for successfully solving challenges.

+The original idea for this bot was to allow users to gain roles by demonstrating some minimal degree of understanding of a topic by solving a challenge.

 ## Commands

  - **challenges** - Will display a list of challenge IDs and their titles